johndpope/FacebookPy/README.md

 ### 5. Further steps

-Those are just basic steps to run instapy bot on your PC with docker.
+Those are just basic steps to run facebookpy bot on your PC with docker.
 There are other docker-compose settings file in the root of project.

 #### Development environment to run, test and debug by SSH

-Use it to help us with development and test instapy! `docker-dev.yml` file.
+Use it to help us with development and test facebookpy! `docker-dev.yml` file.

 ```bash
 docker-compose -f docker-dev.yml up -d